qbdrops/wizard_nodejs_demo/README.md

 ```
 This will start to send instantWithdraw light transaction to server synchronously.

-> If you cannot run this file, please check the value of instantWithdrawMaximum in the sidechain.
+> If you cannot run this file, please check the value of instantWithdrawMaximum in the booster.

 ### 5. Start `testAuditor.js`
 ```